roryt12/Cozmo-controller/README.md

 ### Download Assets

-On first run pycozmo will download Cozmo assets (~500MB) to `~/.pycozmo/assets/`, or I think it is dowing this automatically.
+On first run pycozmo will download Cozmo assets (~500MB) to `~/.pycozmo/assets/`, or I think so - I do not remember.
 If not, you can always use the pycozmo_resources.py script, included in the library.

 ---